yig/GMU-CS425/README.md

 Modify your `helloworld` function to pass a callback when running your engine's main loop.
 The callback should print or log a message when at least one key of your choosing is pressed.

+You may have noticed that there's no way to quit your program (without asking your operating system to terminate it, e.g., `^C`).
+Quitting is easy; you just break out of the main loop.
+The `RunGameLoop()` function will then return.
+You can do that in response to a key press.
+If you want to check if someone clicked the window's close box, call the GLFW function `glfwWindowShouldClose(window)`.
+You can set this programmatically with `glfwSetWindowShouldClose( window, true );`.
+You can design your own way to encapsulate those.
+It could be something like `GraphicsManager::ShouldQuit()` and `GraphicsManager::SetShouldQuit(true)` methods.

 **You have reached the third checkpoint.** Upload your code.
 Run `xmake clean` and then zip your entire directory.

 * Your engine should have an input manager that lets users detect key presses.
 * Your engine should take a user callback to execute in its main loop.
 * Your `demo/helloworld.cpp` should pass a callback that prints or logs a message when a key is pressed.
+* Your program should terminate when someone clicks the close box.

 ---